 “I will.
 Trust me.”

-She shifted back in bed.
-“Come on, get back in.
+She shifted back onto the bed.
+“Come on, get back in bed.
 Your body is cold again.”

 When they got back in bed, he wrapped his arms around her.
 Anyone would have thought she was the one with the illness, not the other way round.